yzyhk904/USB_SampleRate_Changer/README.md

     - For typical example, `sh /sdcard/USB_SampleRate_Changer/USB_SampleRate_Changer.sh` automatically investigates your device and determines the audio policy configuration type ("offload" (including USB & Bluetooth), "bypass-offload-safer" ("offload" except USB & Bluetooth), "legacy" ("offload" except USB & Bluetooth but using a legacy Bluetooth module "a2dp"), "safe" (for non-offloading devices using the "a2dp") and "safest" (for old devices).
 And this sets the sample rate and the bit depth of your device to be 44.1 kHz and 32 bits except internal ouputs of "bypass-offload-safer", "safe" and "safest" modes.
 If you want to set another sample rate and bit depth, please specify specific values.

     - I recommend using `sManager` (Script Manager) or the like for easiness (at boot automatic execution, saving many combinations of script options and parameters as aliases, and so on.
-If your device doesn't allow to install it, try to use `mixplorer` (select and execute in its three dot menu) with "Usage Samples".
+If your device doesn't allow to install it, try to use `mixplorer` (select and execute in its three dot menu) with "Usage Samples" (if you execute them by `su` on "KernelSU-Next", select "nethunter.root" app profile template for`mixplorer`).
 Or try `adb install --bypass-low-target-sdk-block sManager-package-name.apk` command on PC to force sManager installation.

     - When using a USB DAC, please disconnect the DAC from the USB socket of an Android device once after your execute this script every time, for ensuring the changed audio configuration to be effective completely on the device.